BlockchainCommons/sweeptool-cli/README.md

 ` sweeptool-cli`  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

-### Disclaimer
+###  ⚠️ Disclaimer

 There are some risks involved associated with the usage of *sweeptool*:

-1. This tool is based on a fairly large framework with lots of small and medium size dependencies.
+1. This tool is based on a fairly large framework with lots of small and medium sized dependencies.
 This presents a risk for a dependency or the package manager to get compromised.

 2. Using *sweeptool* with UR based format is fairly new and therefore experimental.

-Both of the risk may lead to a loss of funds.
-To mitigate this risk the user MUST double check the output results of *Sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
-Specifically, the entries that must match are: *PSBT*, *destination address* and the amount of *funds swept*.
+Both of the risk (1 and 2) may lead to a loss of funds.
+To mitigate this risk user MUST double check the output results of *Sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
+Specifically, the entries that MUST match are: *PSBT*, *destination address* and the amount of *funds swept*.

+3. Another risk is associated with sweeping the funds from output descriptors to output descriptors.
+Here the UTXOs get fragmented and may become dust in which case they will entirely be given to miners.
+Note, that the larger the number of UTXOs that hold a value below the miner fee, the worse the fee estimation function will work.

 ### Roadmap